 First, let’s look at the legitimate reasons why people decide to split up the frontend and the backend, building an SPA:

-- Separation of concerns - backend and frontend developers can focus on their own stack and tools they know well.
+- Separation of concerns, less room for interference.
+Backend and frontend developers can focus on their own code, stack and the tools they know well.
 A frontend developer does not need to learn Django to fetch data via the REST API.

 - Smoother user experience, with less loading times and less perceived transitions - data is fetched in the background, and only a part of the page is reloaded.
 With Django templates, you are reloading the page completely with each click.

-- Now you’re working on three projects instead of one.
+- Now the team is working on three projects instead of one.
 You need to implement the Django backend, the API and the new frontend project as well.
 This adds complexity.

 - Simple things can become harder - you might need to figure out how to authenticate your frontend session with the backend, and how to bass CSRF tokens correctly.